levelnineconsulting/level9-consulting/README.md

 - create clarity of ownership
 - prevent slow, silent market entry collapse

 No community support, issues, or discussions are provided.
+These frameworks are designed to be applied by operational teams, not for general consultation or community feedback.

 ---

 ## Background

-Level Nine Consulting builds and leads market entry and execution frameworks for companies in the DACH region.
+Level Nine Consulting not only builds and leads market entry frameworks but also assists companies with the implementation and execution of these systems in the DACH region.
 This repository reflects proven operating systems that handle market entry breakdowns.

 ---